How Sesame Street changed television and my life

 This one is a deep cut, a strange little animation of a guy on a glass in the cupboard coming alive and walking around the house.
 It likely wouldn’t make many “greatest hits” lists, but I remember it fondly from my childhood perhaps in part because it’s so strange and whimsical.
 It’s just the sort of thing that I could see a four-year-old me imagining, and I was delighted to see that there was a place for this kind of weirdness in the world.

-Harry and John John Count to 20
+Herry and John John Count to 20

-Harry Monster is great for being exactly the opposite of what people think kids’ entertainment needs to be.
+Herry Monster is great for being exactly the opposite of what people think kids’ entertainment needs to be.
 He looks kind of frightening, and his voice is gruff.
 He doesn’t fit the bill of sweet and cuddly like Elmo, but he also doesn’t confirm your expectations like Oscar.
 He’s literally the personification of subverting expectations.
 And you know who gets that?
 Kids.
-Harry may seem scary, but he’s just a friendly guy.
+Herry may seem scary, but he’s just a friendly guy.
 John John made several memorable appearances in the late 70s and early 80s with various Muppets (and even returned as an adult).
 But I love this clip for the same reason the little girl with Paul Simon is great.
-He’s just being a kid, and Harry Monster plays along.
+He’s just being a kid, and Herry Monster plays along.
 (Bonus: John John talking about emotions with Bert: “Oh you happy?”)

 Bert and Ernie Fish in Cowboy Hat